Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - Intern, ABC Marketing Firm, Summer 2020

-- Acquired strong skills with Excel and PowerPoint
+- Have developed strong skills for Excel and PowerPoint

 - Volunteer, DEF Nonprofit, 2018-2020

-- Achieved strong teamwork and communications skills
+- Achieved strong teamwork and communications abilities

 Skills: